cseanburns/journal-issues/manuscript.md

-which itself was designed to be interconnected, instead of designing their sites as silos that consider the journal article as the final, definitive, end product.
+which itself was designed to be interconnected, instead of designing their sites as silos that consider the journal article as the final, definitive, machine-*unreadable* end product.
 Current scholarly publishing is woefully outdated and remains loyal to print era workflows and processes.